animafps/blog/src/posts/arena-fps-the-final-death-of-the-genre.md

 right so the game and content around it should be thriving.
 Well not quite.
-The game averages around 30–300 viewers on twitch and only like 1 video a week for youtube as well the queues extending up to almost 2 hours (with most of the game modes selected just before peak time).
+The game averages around 30–300 viewers on twitch and only like 1 video a week for youtube as well the queues extending up to almost 2 hours (with most of the game modes selected right before peak time).

 So that by itself is not so fantastic, especially with my content around the game not performing compared to